-The symptoms of COVID-19 infections resemble those of the seasonal flu, which is still widespread in New Jersey and in other states.
-Symptoms can range from very mild to severe respiratory illness and may include fever, cough, diarrhea, weakness, and—in severe cases—difficulty breathing (bringing air into your lungs through your mouth).
+The symptoms of COVID-19 infections can range from very mild to severe respiratory illness and may include fever, cough, sore throat, loss of taste and smell, diarrhea, weakness, and—in severe cases—difficulty breathing (bringing air into your lungs through your mouth).
 If you think you have been exposed to COVID-19 and develop a fever and other symptoms, call your health care provider for medical advice.

 Most people will feel pretty miserable for a week and get better on their own.
 But some people will feel worse, particularly around days five to eight of their illness; they may develop difficulty breathing, a worsening cough, and pneumonia, requiring emergency room evaluation and possibly hospital admission.
 See the Centers for Disease Control and Prevention website for more information.

-Those who seem to be at higher risk for severe COVID-19 illness are older adults and people of any age with weakened immune systems and with conditions such as diabetes, heart or lung disease. (more information, including a video on what older adults need to know)
+Those who seem to be at higher risk for severe COVID-19 illness are people 65 years of age and older and people of any age with weakened immune systems and with conditions such as diabetes, heart or lung disease. (more information, including a video on what older adults need to know)

-How do I protect myself and my family against the new coronavirus?
+How can I protect myself and my family against the COVID-19?